MELLOWBRICKS/CA-Website/README.md

 1. Compile the Java Servlet (`UploadServlet.java`).
 Ensure the compiled class file is placed in the correct `WEB-INF/classes` directory.
 2. Deploy the entire project folder (including JSP files, HTML, CSS, images, and `WEB-INF` directory) to your Servlet container (e.g., copy to Tomcat's `webapps` folder).
 3. Access the application through your web browser (e.g., `http://localhost:8080/your-project-name/`).

-## How to Contribute
-Currently, contributions are managed by the core team.
-If you have suggestions or find issues, please report them.